Mov1s/RafiBot/README.md

 `IrcMessage.newServerMessage(theMessageBody, offRecord = True)`  This will construct a new message to be sent to the server.
 You must pass in the body of the message.
 This message is used to send commands like QUIT to the server.
 By default server commands are off the record, but you can choose to log it if you would like.

 After an `IrcMessage` object is constructed you can send it by useing the `ircConnection.sendMessage()` method.
 This will send the message out on the given `IrcConnection`.
-So to construct and send a message to the room you would do something like this: `ircConnection.sendMessage(IrcMessage.newRoomMessage('My first message'))`
+So to construct and send a message to the room you would do something like this:

+    ircConnection.sendMessage(IrcMessage.newRoomMessage('My first message'))

-More examples of different message types can be found in the baseModule module.
+More examples of the different message types can be found in the `baseModule` module.